Conditions for Large-Sample Majorization of Pairs of Flat States in Terms of $\alpha$-z Relative Entropies: Introduction

 \section{Introduction}

-The framework of {\it relative quantum majorization} can be put in the following simple terms: We consider two systems with Hilbert spaces $\hil_{\rm in}$ and $\hil_{\rm out}$ and pairs of states (density operators) $(\rho,\sigma)$ on $\hil_{\rm in}$ and $(\rho',\sigma')$ on $\hil_{\rm out}$.
-We want to know if there is a single quantum channel (a completely positive trace-preserving affine map) $\mc C$ such that
+We study the following framework of \emph{majorization} between two quantum state pairs: Consider two systems with Hilbert spaces $\Hil_{\rm in}$ and $\Hil_{\rm out}$ and pairs of states (density operators) $(\rho,\sigma)$ on $\Hil_{\rm in}$ and $(\rho',\sigma')$ on $\Hil_{\rm out}$.
+We want to know if there is a single quantum channel (a completely positive trace-preserving linear map) $\mc C$ such that

 This setting is encountered, e.g.,\ in quantum thermodynamics where we ask if a state $\rho$ can be transformed into $\rho'$ using a Gibbs-preserving map.
-In this case, we have $\sigma=\sigma'=\gamma_\beta$, the Gibbs state in the inverse temperature $\beta$.
+In this case, both $\sigma$ and $\sigma'$ are equal to $\gamma_\beta$, the Gibbs state with inverse temperature $\beta$.

-Instead of the above single-shot case, we are mainly concerned with {\it large-sample} and {\it catalytic} relative majorization.
+Instead of the single-shot case of \eqref{eq:maj}, we are mainly concerned with {\it large-sample} and {\it catalytic} majorization.
 For the former, we ask if, for all $n\in\N$ sufficiently large, there exists a channel $\mc C_n$ such that